pachyderm/pachyderm/doc/reference/pipeline_spec.md

     defined to the path of the file for that input.
 For example if you are accessing an input called foo from the path `/pfs/foo` which contains a file called `bar` then the environment variable `foo` will have the value `/pfs/foo/bar`.

 In addition to these environment variables Kubernetes also injects others for Services that are running inside the cluster.
-These allow you to connect to outside those services, which can be powerful but also can be hard to reason about, as processing me be retried multiple times.
+These allow you to connect to those outside services, which can be powerful but also can be hard to reason about, as processing might be retried multiple times.
+For example if your code writes a row to a database that row may be written multiple times due to retries.
 Interaction with outside services should be idempotent to prevent unexpected behavior.
 Furthermore, one of the running services that your code can connect to is Pachyderm itself, this is generally not recommended as very little of the Pachyderm API is idempotent, but in some specific cases it can be a viable approach.